 Prioritization is about deciding what’s in and what’s out of your MVP.
 Since around 64% of software features are rarely or never used, your job is to identify the vital few that deliver the core value.
 Use frameworks like MoSCoW (Must have, Should have, Could have, Won’t have) to categorize features and ruthlessly cut anything that isn’t a “Must have.”
 Every feature you add increases complexity and delays your time to learn.

 For example, with a platform like WeWeb, you can visually build your user interface, connect to any backend or API, and define complex workflows without writing code.
+Platforms like WeWeb are at the forefront of this movement, combining the power of AI with a professional grade visual editor.
+This allows you to turn your ideas into a production ready application in minutes, not months.

+Unlike other no code tools, WeWeb offers complete backend freedom and enterprise ready features, so your MVP can scale without limitations.
+If you want to build fast and maintain control, you can start building with WeWeb’s no code web app builder.
 It’s the perfect way to apply the Build Measure Learn loop at maximum speed.
 Discover how teams at PwC and Decathlon build products faster with WeWeb.

 Not all MVPs are fully coded applications.
 Sometimes, you can validate an idea with even less effort using these strategies: